 Where a medical practitioner, nurse practitioner, dentist or veterinary surgeon in a case of emergency orally or by telephone or telegram directs the dispensing of a poison included in Schedule 4, he shall forthwith write a prescription complying with the conditions prescribed in regulation 37, mark such prescription to show that it has been given as a confirmation of instructions given by him orally or by telephone or telegram, and despatch such prescription within 24 hours to the person to whom the instructions were given.

 [Regulation 38 amended in Gazette 19 Mar 1996 p.
-1222; by No. 9 of 2003 s.
+1222; amended by Act No. 9 of 2003 s.
 46.]

+[Heading deleted in Gazette 12 Aug 2003 p.
+3663.]

 [38A.
 Repealed in Gazette 17 Mar 1998 p.
 1417.]

-[Heading deleted in Gazette 12 Aug 2003 p.
-3663.]

 38AA.
 Administration of poisons included in Schedule 4 in hospital

 (1) Subject to subregulation (2) a person, other than a medical practitioner, nurse practitioner or a dentist, shall not administer a poison included in Schedule 4 to a patient in a hospital unless the administration of the poison is authorised in writing on the medication chart of the patient by a medical practitioner, nurse practitioner or a dentist.